telliott99/smallprojects/security.md

 * Medium are held in an encrypted file which I decrypt for each use with a master password.  **Disk Utility** can do this for you.

 Length and randomness are most important, while a large character set is less important.

 Complexity goes like SZ^N (size of the character set raised to the power of the length of the password).

 [Here](https://www.troyhunt.com/passwords-evolved-authentication-guidance-for-the-modern-era/) is a good discussion of several password issues.
 Requirements that encourage use of weak passwords (like resets every 3 months) are a bad idea.
 I generate long random passwords, e.g.

 * `cohacrtztnlkinlaiemilrbrhrvvwr`
 * `wTbJFUDuZPXBrUTvgqkHLFPRCBwvly`

-using a utility that I wrote.
+using a simple utility that I wrote.

 You can generate random passwords with the KeyChain Access utility.
 [Here](http://osxdaily.com/2011/05/10/generate-random-passwords-command-line/) and [here](https://apple.stackexchange.com/questions/170453/access-keychain-access-password-generator-password-assistant-via-terminal-with) are other options.

-A couple more ideas, from Terminal
+A couple more simple ideas, from Terminal

 ```
 > openssl rand -hex 20